deepdeyiitgn/static-files/README.md

 >
 > *As of 09.04.2026 (1:20-22 PM IST), all active updates, feature additions, and bug fixes for Qlynk Node Master have been officially stopped.* > *I am currently in the 12th grade, and I am pausing all my software development projects to dedicate 100% of my focus to my upcoming Annual Exams and my preparation for the JEE Advanced.
 The goal is IIT Kharagpur CSE.
 The codebase provided here is stable and enterprise-ready.
 Thank you to everyone who supported this architecture!*

 ---

+## 📖 The Story & The Architect

+### 🏢 About This Project (The Qlynk Ecosystem)
+Qlynk Node Master was born out of a simple engineering challenge: *Can we build a limitless, highly secure SaaS ecosystem without paying for traditional cloud storage?* Today, it stands as an autonomous datacenter.
+* **The Architecture:** It seamlessly merges a high-speed FastAPI backend with an asynchronous Pyrogram Telegram ingestion engine.
+It uses Hugging Face Spaces (Free Tier) as a massive, synchronized file vault.
+* **The Scale:** From automatically converting MKV to MP4 using background FFmpeg threads, to processing payments via Razorpay and auto-generating PDF invoices with SVG logos, the entire pipeline is fully self-sustaining.
+* **The UI/UX:** Everything is controlled via a desktop-enforced Virtual Master OS (Dashboard) that features native Universal Previews for media/code, bulk data wiping, and granular token session management.

+### 👨‍💻 About Me (The Developer)
+I am an aspiring software engineer and full-stack developer based in Tripura, India.
+I specialize in designing scalable cloud architectures, high-performance web servers, and automated digital infrastructure.
+* **The Academic Mission:** I am currently in **Class 12**.
+While I have spent over three years mastering AI, system architecture, and full-stack development, my ultimate goal right now is to crack the **JEE Advanced** and secure a seat in Computer Science Engineering (CSE) at **IIT Kharagpur**.
+* **My Arsenal:** My technical stack includes Python, TypeScript, FastAPI, Pyrogram, modern cloud environments (Vercel, Render), database management, and implementing advanced API security protocols.
+* **The Current Status:** I have officially placed all my software development projects on a strict hiatus to dedicate 100% of my analytical thinking and problem-solving skills toward Physics, Chemistry, and Mathematics for my upcoming board exams and JEE.

+---